cakephp/migrations/docs/en/seeding.rst

 ================================

-Usually when seeding, the order in which to insert the data must be respected to not encounter constraints violations.
-Since seeds are executed in the alphabetical order by default, you can use the ``\Migrations\BaseSeed::call()`` method to define your own sequence of seeds execution:
+Usually when seeding, the order in which to insert the data must be respected to not encounter constraint violations.
+Since seeds are executed in an alphabetical order by default, you can use the ``\Migrations\BaseSeed::call()`` method to define your own sequence of seeds execution: